Cameron Highlands: Climate

+Cameron Highlands features a subtropical highland climate with uniform precipitation (Köppen climate classification Cfb).
+Its mean annual temperature is 18 C. During the day, the temperature seldom rises over 25 C; at night, it can drop to as low as 9 C at the higher reaches.
+Its yearly precipitation is more than 2700 mm.
+The lowest temperature recorded was on Wednesday, 1 February 1978 – the temperature dropped to 7.8 C at an altitude of 1,471.6 metres above sea level.

 Transportation

 The Cameron Highlands can be accessed by road via Tapah, Simpang Pulai, Gua Musang or Sungai Koyan.
 Tapah and Simpang Pulai are the two approaches from Perak.
 Gua Musang and Sungai Koyan are the entryways from Kelantan and Pahang, respectively.

 Car

 Until the 1990s the only access road to the Cameron Highlands was by Federal Route 59 which begins in Tapah, Perak.
 In 2004, a new access road was opened — Federal Route 185 — connecting Simpang Pulai (about a kilometre south of Ipoh, Perak) through the northern part of the Highlands and Gua Musang in southern Kelantan before terminating in Kampung Kuala Jenderis in Hulu Terengganu, Terengganu.